fabiogiglietto/CooRnet_at_DMI_WS_2023/README.md

 -   CooRnet functions, implementation of CLSB concepts.

--   Analysis and interpretation of CooRnet\'s output.
+-   Analysis and interpretation of CooRnet's output.

 -   Open problems and current challenges of CIB.